Virtual-World-RE/NeoGF/README.md

 If you want more infos about the game, go read our [Gotcha Force Wiki](http://re.wiki.virtualworld.fr/index.php/Gotcha_Force).

 ## pzztool.py
 Python3 script for unpack/repack unpzz/pzz and uncompress/compress of PZZ archive.
-MDT file is also handled by pzztool.py.
-Files in .mdt are stored uncompressed.
+MDT files are also handled by pzztool.py.

 ### How to patch a pzz
 1. Extract afs_data.afs from the ROM